featureform/featureform/docs/quickstart-docker.md

 The label is registered off of our base Transactions table.

-We can join them together to form a Training Set.
-A Training Set can be create with one or many features. joined with a label.
+A Training Set can be created by joining our feature and label together.

 {% code title="definitions.py" %}
 ```python
 user = ff.register_entity("user")